airD173/SpotiByeAds-Docs/source/installation.md

 # Installation

-Here we will go over installing Python 3 and pip, downloading the project, and installing the necessary packages using pip.
+Here we will go over installing Python 3 and pip, downloading the project, installing packages using pip, and adding Spotify to PATH.

 (python-intallation)=
 ## Installing Python 3